Khushi-prog/Attendance/README.md

 cd face-recognition-attendance

-Install pyhton and all other necessary packages before running the project
+Install python and all other necessary packages before running the project

 # Usage
 Make sure you have Python installed on your system.